martinkearn/Content/Blogs/Blazor Checkbox Group.md

 ---
 title: Blazor Checkbox Group
 author: Martin Kearn
-description: Imagine you need to make sure one of a group of checkboxes if checked.
+description: Imagine you need to ensure at least one checkbox is checked from a group of checkboxes.
 It does not matter which one, but it must be one of them.
 This is how to do it in Blazor.
 image: https://github.com/martinkearn/Content/raw/master/Blogs/Images/CheckboxGroup.jpg
 thumbnail: https://github.com/martinkearn/Content/raw/master/Blogs/Images/CheckboxGroup.jpg
 type: article
-status: draft
+status: published
-published: 2020/09/07 17:10:00
+published: 2020/09/07 17:00:00
 categories:
   - Blazor
   - Forms